-- Give them a dog tag.
-This is a more masculine type of jewelry, but can be worn by anyone.
-It can also be used as a keychain or hung from the rearview mirror in a vehicle.
+- A dog tag.
+This may seem like a more masculine type of jewelry, but anyone can wear it!
+It also doubles as a keychain or can hang from the rearview mirror in a vehicle.

 Cremation Sympathy Gifts for Pet Loss

 Many pet owners choose to cremate their furry or feathered friends so they can keep a part of them forever.
-With permission, you can use a small amount of the ashes in a memorial object or use it to create something unique and special.
+With permission, you can use a small amount of the pet's ashes in a memorial object or use it to create something unique and special.

-- With a small amount of the pet’s ashes, you can incorporate a part of the pet into a piece of artwork made of glass.
+- Incorporate a part of the pet into a piece of artwork made of glass.
 Glass sheets can be heated and colored, then formed to make shapes or symbols of various sizes.
 You can create a small figurine, a design to be hung on a wall or in a window, or a sphere that can be held in the palm of your hand.
 You could also shape the glass into a heart or other special form.

 - There are many types of jewelry that are water and air-tight and can hold a small amount of the remains, such as necklaces with charms or pendants.

 - Give them a capsule keychain that can hold some of the remains, such as ashes or even fur or feathers.

 - If it doesn’t feel too personal, you may also wish to give a close friend or family member an urn or decorative container to hold the remains.
-This allows them to keep their pet in their home and displayed in a place of honor, such as a mantle.
+This allows them to keep their pet in their home and display the urn in a place of honor, such as a mantle.

 Pet Loss Sympathy Gifts of Comfort

-Instead of choosing commemorative sympathy gifts for pet loss, you may also wish to simply support your friend or family member with something that brings them comfort.
-You can look for ways to provide service to them or to help relieve stress while they take the time they need to grieve.
+Instead of or in addition to commemorative sympathy gifts for pet loss, you may also wish to support your friend or family member with something that brings them comfort.
+Providing service or sending sympathy gift baskets can help relieve stress while they are taking the time they need to grieve.